-- ✓ Must make application for general admission to Great Lakes Christian College; - Must submit a comprehensive resumé of all previous employment to the APT Director; - \swarrow Must submit to the APT Director a 3 5 page essay explaining why he desires to enter the APT program; - Must submit 3 letters of reference which attest to his leadership potential and ability, as well as attesting to his Christian character; - Must be interviewed and approved by the APT Director and by a field minister selected by the APT Director.
-These interviews are designed to assess the candidate's abilities, commitment, Christian character, and potential for successful entry and performance in the field of ministry; - Must have his family interviewed by the APT Director.
-The interview is to assess the support the family can provide the candidate during his studies, change of career, and increased demands.
+- □ Must make application for general admission to Great Lakes Christian College; - □ Must submit a comprehensive résumé of all previous employment to the AMP Director; - □ Must submit to the AMP Director a 3 5 page essay explaining why he or she desires to enter the AMP program; - □ Must submit 3 letters of reference that attest to the candidate's leadership potential and ability and Christian character; - □ Must be interviewed and approved by the AMP Director and by a field minister selected by the AMP Director.
+These interviews are designed to assess the candidate's abilities, commitment, Christian character, and potential for successful entry and performance in the field of ministry; - □ If married, must have his or her family interviewed by the AMP Director.
+The interview is to assess the support the family can provide for the candidate's studies, change of career, and increased demands.

-Associate of Religious Education (A.P.T.)
+Associate of Religious Education (A.M.P.)
 Degree

-DEGREE REG QUIREMENTS 64
+DEGREE REQUIREMENTS

-Check Sheet HOURS

-Required Cours $s{ee} = 64$ Hours noons

-BT 310,
+REQUIRED COURSES 45 Hours

 BT 310, BT 311 Christian Theology 1 & 2 8

 CC 110 Speech Fundamentals 3

-CM 200, Speech Fundamentals

-CM 200, CM 201 Introduction to Ministries 1 & 2 6
+CM 200 Introduction to Ministries 1 3

-CM 260 Elementary Homiletics 3

-CM 276 APT Fieldwork 2
+CM 276 AMP Fieldwork 2

-CM 310 Advanced Homiletics 3

-CM 330 Church Leadership 3

-CO 440 Counseling Methods and Procedures - or

-CO 480 Crisis Counseling 3

 EN 130 Composition and Grammar 3

 HI 310 Restoration History 3

-NT 110, · · · · · · · · · · · · · · · · · · ·

-NT 111 Life of Christ 1 - 2 6
+NT 110, NT 111 Life of Christ 1 - 2 6

 NT 215 Acts 3

 NT 225 Epistles and Revelation 3

 OT 210 Old Testament 1 3

 OT 211 Old Testament 2 3

 OT 312 Old Testament 3 3

 PH 290 Basic Apologetics 2

-GENERAL ELECTIVES 4

-Check Sheet HOURS

-Students may take a competency test for Composition and Grammar.
+\Students may take a competency test for Composition and Grammar.
 If they pass the test, the three hours may then be taken as elective hours.